Interior Design on a cat Doesn’t Have to be Nautical

 The number one secret to gussying up your boat’s interior is fabric.
 It’s lightweight, doesn’t create clutter, won’t break in heavy seas, can be easily changed to accommodate the seasons and comes in thousands of varieties.
 Here are some fabric do’s and don’ts:

 Shop local.
 When you re-cover your settee, think outside the old Sunbrella swatch sheet and head to your neighborhood fabric store.
-You’ll find hundreds more choices there that will hold up to abuse just as well as marine fabrics.
+You’ll find hundreds of more choices there that will hold up to abuse just as well as marine fabrics.
 “It took a long time to find modern outdoor fabric, but I learned you can’t just look online.
 I spent a week actually going into fabric stores to find the one I wanted,” says cruiser Charlotte Kaufman.
 “You have to be creative with your space.”

 Get colorful.
 People gravitate toward neutral colors because they “go with everything.”
 Recently, though, we swapped our “Yawn Beige” leather for a “Hey Baby Red” in Ultrasuede and were pleasantly surprised by the results.
 Primaries give us that fun, “hey we’re homeschooling with little ones aboard!” look, while mature grays and blacks give us the “how would you like your martini?” look.

 Texture with care.
-Stick to solids for settee cushions, as they make up such a large part of your visual pallet in a small space, and save the patterns for pillows, curtains and other details.
+Stick to solids for settee cushions, as they makeup such a large part of your visual pallet in a small space, and save the patterns for pillows, curtains, and other details.
 If you’re set on using a pattern on your settee, pick a bold one and make a statement.
 Our friends aboard Rebel Heart had a sewing machine and were not afraid to use it.
 They swapped out their bland earth-tone settee cover for a bold pattern with beautiful, bright colors that echo the tropical waters they’re now cruising in Mexico.

 Spruce it up, subtly.
 The real fun with fabrics comes in the places where you normally wouldn’t think to use it.
 We have a cubby, for instance, that was originally intended for a television and now holds a tangle of wires and plugs, computer parts, and a solar regulator.
-Although it looks like a forbidden weed garden of gadgets, and no amount of cable ties will make the space look neat, two eye hooks, a small wooden dowel and some bright lemon-print fabric across the front make it look tidy and bright.
+Although it looks like a forbidden weed garden of gadgets, and no amount of cable ties will make space look neat, two eye hooks, a small wooden dowel and some bright lemon-print fabric across the front make it look tidy and bright.

 Make it functional.
 We have a throw pillow on the settee that was handmade by a friend, and we stuff it with different tablecloths.
 Not only does this save on storage space, we can use the tablecloths to transform the cockpit table or the saloon table in a matter of seconds, depending on the occasion.